 When you supervise an iOS device, you choose (or create) a supervising organization.
 This organization contains a digital certificate (the supervising identity) which is required to communicate with the device in a privileged mode, as supervisor.
 This mechanism guarantees that your managed devices do not become less secure: the digital certificate of the organization acts like a key to your supervised devices.

-Now, if the devices were supervised by another computer, or by Apple Configurator or via Apple's DEP program, you will need to import the supervising identity in iMazing's library:
+Now, if the devices were supervised by another computer, or by Apple Configurator or via Apple's Automated Device Enrollment (ADE, formerly Device Enrollment Program – DEP), you will need to import the supervising identity in iMazing's library:

 - Open iMazing's Preferences window